Superelliptic degree sets over Henselian fields: Introduction

 Restricting briefly to the case of hyperelliptic curves, \cite{models-of-hyperelliptic-curves}*{Theorem 1.2} shows that, if the curve has potential semistable reduction (which is equivalent to every root of $F(x)$ being tamely ramified), the special fiber can be computed from a \textit{cluster diagram} (see \cite{original-cluster-diagrams} or the overview \cite{cluster-diagrams-users-guide}) and thus the degree set depends only on the cluster diagram.
-Using an additional quantity $c_{\mathfrak{s}}$, both $|\mathfrak{s}|$ and $\val(F(\gamma_{\mathfrak{s}}))$ can be computed from the cluster diagram (see \Cref{rem: compute v(F(gamma))}).
+Using an additional quantity $c_{\mathfrak{s}}$, both $|\mathfrak{s}|$ and $\val(F(\gamma_{\mathfrak{s}}))$ can be computed from the cluster diagram (see \zcref{rem: compute v(F(gamma))}).
 We do not know how $c_\mathfrak{s}$ relates to the cluster diagram.

 \begin{thm} Let $K$ be a discretely valued Henselian field with algebraically closed residue field of characteristic $p$.
 Let $q$ be a prime not equal to $p$, and let $n_1, \ldots, n_\ell$ be positive integers.
 Then, there exists a superelliptic curve $C/K$ such that